bsc-s2/pykit/threadutil/README.md

 ## start_daemon_thread

 Create and start a daemon thread.
+It is same as `threadutil.start_thread()` except that it sets argument `daemon=True`.

 See `start_thread` method for more detail.

 ## raise_in_thread

-Asynchronously Raises an exception in the given thread.
-It is useful when you want to terminate some threads from the main thread.

-Please note that the exception will be raised only when executing python bytecode.
-If your thread calls a native/built-in blocking function, the exception will be raised only when execution returns to the python code.

 **Syntax**

 ```
 threadutil.raise_in_thread(thread, exception)
 ```
+Asynchronously Raises an exception in the given thread.
+It is useful when you want to terminate some threads from the main thread.

+### Caveat: It might not work as expected

+The exception will be raised only when executing python bytecode.
+If your thread calls a native/built-in blocking function (such as `time.sleep()` and `threading.Thread.join()`), the exception will be raised only when execution returns to the python code.

+There is also an issue if the built-in function internally calls PyErr_Clear(), which would effectively cancel your pending exception.
+You can try to raise it again.

+Thus This function does not guarantee that a running thread will be interrupted and shut down when it is called.

 **Arguments**